Do you need a mortgage agreement in principle?

 Effect on your credit rating

 Obtaining an agreement in principle involves a credit check, but it's usually a soft search.
 Soft searches are visible only to you on your credit report and don't affect your credit rating.
-However, it's crucial to understand that later stages in the mortgage process may involve hard credit searches, which can impact your credit score.
+Later stages in the mortgage process involve hard credit searches, which can impact your credit score.

 Dealing with credit issues